server-os/server-image/README.md

 ### Debug Builds

-By default, all of SmartOS is built non-debug.
-It is possible to build a debug build of SmartOS.
+By default, all of Server OS is built non-debug.
+It is possible to build a debug build of Server OS.
 This debug build primarily changes things by creating a debug build of illumos.
 A debug build of illumos will result in various things such as: